 Rich Pawelk grew up farming close to the Luce Line Trail, west of Watertown.
 He fell in love with his wife Terri, a farm girl herself, while still in high Sshool.
 They went on to spend the first years of their marriage farming with Rich’s parents.

 Eight years in, Rich, Terri, and their three children set out on a new adventure and settled close to the Luce Line Trail once again, this time in Plymouth.

 Determined to get back to their farming roots, they slowly began the process of building their orchard.
-First came pumpkins and later apples and grapes.
-Between 2004 and now, this hardworking team, together with various family and friends, have developed LuceLine into a sprawling 155-acre commercial orchard.
+First came pumpkins, and later apples and grapes.
+Between 2004 and now, this hardworking team, together with various family and friends, developed LuceLine into a sprawling 155-acre commercial orchard.

 Together with their children and children-in-law, Reed and Katie, Abby and Ryan, Paige and Matt, and various grandchildren and grandpets, LuceLine Orchard remains a family-run business with a whole lot of heart.